-Once a complaint is received and reviewed, the Chair of the Ethics Committee will determine if a case should be opened and the investigative process started, or if the complaint should be dismissed.
+Once a complaint is received and reviewed, and it is determined to be in the jurisdiction of the Association, the member/student is provided an opportunity to respond.
+The Chair of the Ethics Committee will determine if a case should be opened and the investigative process started, or if the complaint should be dismissed.

 An investigator is appointed by the Chair of the Ethics Committee.
 The investigator may require either party to the complaint to provide evidence and to produce records or information relevant to the investigation.